The Vermont Statutes Online

 (2) the former parent, grandparent, or sibling requests that an existing order be permitted to survive the decree of adoption or that a new order be issued; and

-(3) the court determines that the requested visitation or communication is in the best interest of the minor.
+(3) the court determines that the requested visitation or communication is in the best interests of the minor.

 (d) In making a determination under subdivision (c)(3) of this section, the court shall consider the factors listed in subsection (b) and any objections to the requested order by the adoptive stepparent and the stepparent's spouse.

-(e) An order issued under this section may be enforced in a civil action only if the court finds that enforcement is in the best interest of a minor adoptee.
+(e) An order issued under this section may be enforced in a civil action only if the court finds that enforcement is in the best interests of a minor adoptee.

-(f) An order issued under this section may not be modified unless the court finds that modification is in the best interest of a minor adoptee, and:
+(f) An order issued under this section may not be modified unless the court finds that modification is in the best interests of a minor adoptee, and:

 (1) the persons subject to the order request the modification; or

 (2) exceptional circumstances arising since the order was issued justify the modification.

 (g) Failure to comply with the terms of an order approved under this section or with any other agreement for visitation or communication is not a ground for revoking, setting aside, or otherwise challenging the validity of a consent, relinquishment, or adoption pertaining to a minor stepchild, and the validity of the consent, relinquishment, and adoption is not affected by any later action to enforce, modify, or set aside the order or agreement.
 (Added 1995, No. 161 (Adj.
 Sess.), § 1.)